Gather the Keeners Pilgrimage 2026 Frequently Asked Questions (FAQ)

 • A Zoom invitation for meeting with fellow participants after registration has closed

 For those who wish to travel as a group from Glasgow Queen Street Train Station to Eigg, the approximate travel plan is listed below.
-This will be confirmed closer to to dates one the relevant summer timetables have been published.
-I will meet you when you arrive on the Isle of Eigg.
+This will be confirmed at a later date when the relevant summer timetables have been published.
+I will be on the Isle of Eigg and be there to meet you when you get off the ferry.

 • Depart Glasgow Queen Street Train Station: 08.22 AM